 Despite common belief, sea moss and Irish moss are not the same thing.

-Often mistaken as different names for the same plant, Irish Moss and Sea Moss are two different plants that individually offer great health benefits.
+Often mistaken as different names for the same plant, Irish moss and Ssea moss are two different plants that individually offer great health benefits.
 Sea moss has a thicker, more tube-like appearance and can be found in a variety of colours, from gold and purple to blue and green.13

 - Its low in calories and fat which makes it a popular choice for its health benefits